A Cooperative Vessel

 Traffic Service was established by the

-The waters west of 124040W. within 50 nautical miles of the coast of Vancouver Island including the waters north of 480N., and east of 127 0W.
+The waters west of 124040'W in Juan de Fuca Strait westward to 125°15’W, and intersecting to the south to 48°00N from the west coast of Washington State.
 A portion of Tofino Sectors monitoring area extends beyond the defined CVTS area.
 Designated frequency monitoring is voluntary in these portions outside of VTS jurisdiction, however, prospective VTS Users are encouraged to monitor the designated frequency.

 Seattle Traffic 156.250 MHz (Ch.

 The navigable waters of the Strait of Juan de Fuca east of 124040W, excluding the waters in the central portion of the Strait of Juan de Fuca north and east of Race Rocks; the navigable waters of the Strait of Georgia east of 122052W.; the San Juan Island Archipelago, Rosario Strait, Bellingham Bay; Admiralty Inlet north of a line connecting Nodule Point and Bush Point and all waters east of Whidbey Island north of a line drawn due east from the southernmost tip of Possession Point on Whidbey Island to the shoreline.
 Seattle Traffic may direct a vessel to monitor the other primary VTS frequency 156.250 MHz or 156.700 MHz (Channel 5A or 14) depending on traffic density, weather conditions, or other safety factors, rather than strictly adhering to the designated frequency required for each monitoring area as defined above.
 This does not require a vessel to monitor both primary frequencies.
 Channel 5A is a

 Victoria Traffic 156.550 MHz CH.
 11)

 Seattle Traffic 156.700 MHz CH.
 14)